ValentinaSanchezMelchor/TopoBrainX/setup_env.md

 # TopoBrainX — Environment Setup Guide

-This guide explains how to set up the Python and Java environment for running the TopoBrainX project.
+This guide explains how to run the TopoBrainX project.

 ---